This tender spice cake studded with apples and crystallized ginger is perfect on it’s own or layered with lemon yogurt, parfait-style.

 Topped with tangy lemon yogurt, either spooned on like whipped cream or layered like a parfait, it’s positively ethereal.
 I know what you’re thinking: cake with yogurt?
 Trust me, it works.
 The idea popped into my head when I was brainstorming “perfect paring” ideas for Liberté Méditerranée and I’m so glad I went for it.
-It might not be conventional, but it’s a great alternative to whipped cream or creme anglaise.
-(Just be sure to stir the yogurt well.
-It’s “fruit on the bottom” style, so you’ll miss out on all the lemony goodness if you just spoon it off the top!)
+It might not be conventional, but it’s a great alternative to whipped cream or creme anglaise –just be sure to stir the yogurt well since it’s “fruit on the bottom” style and you’ll miss out on all the lemony goodness if you just spoon it off the top.

 - 2 tablespoons butter

 - 3 apples, peeled and sliced (about 2 cups)

 - ⅓ cup sugar

 - 2⅓ cup Gold Medal® all purpose flour

 - ¼ teaspoon ground nutmeg